 An estimated one billion people around the world have a vitamin D deficiency.
-During the cold winter months, there is reduced exposure to sunlight as people spend more time indoors.
-This presents a higher risk of vitamin D deficiency as well as the associated health problems.
+There is reduced exposure to sunlight during the cold winter months as people spend more time indoors.
+This presents a higher risk of vitamin D deficiency and associated health problems.
 Luckily, there are several ways to ensure your vitamin D levels remain within the healthy range even when the sun is not shining.

-Taking measures to ensure I am getting enough, Vitamin D is always atop of mind for me, especially during the winter months.
+Taking measures to ensure I am getting enough, Vitamin D is always top of mind, especially during the winter months.
 Living in Wisconsin, long winters with limited sunlight are no stranger to me.
 Ugh.
-By the time February rolls around, most Wisconsinites are more than ready for some sunlight and above-freezing weather.
+When February rolls around, most Wisconsinites are more than ready for some sunlight and above-freezing weather.

 According to the NIH, The recommended daily value (DV) is 800 IU (20 mcg) of vitamin D per day from foods.
-The National Center Biotechnology Information states that if you don’t get enough sunlight, your intake should likely be closer to 1,000 IU (25 mcg) per day.
+However, the National Center Biotechnology Information states that your intake should likely be closer to 1,000 IU (25 mcg) per day if you don’t get enough sunlight.

 In an interview with JOOV, Dr. Ara Suppiah, personal physician to many of the world’s best professional golfers, an ER doctor who’s the Chief Wellness Officer of Florida Emergency Physicians, and an Assistant Professor of Medicine at the University of Central Florida Medical College says,